Asma-Prog-Eng/UART_Example_IT/README.md

 # UART_Example_IT
 Bare metal implementation of a UART receiver in interrupt mode for STM32 development board
 ## Features
-UART2 initialization with tested baud rates (115200) Default pins are used : PA2= tx, PA3= rx
+UART2 initialization with baud rate = 115200 bps
+Default pins are used : PA2= tx, PA3= rx
 ## Requirements
 Hardware <br />